Littleton v. Prange

 Littleton v.
 Prange, 9 S.W.3d 223 (1999), is a 1999 lawsuit that voided a marriage where one of the individuals was a transgender woman, Christie Lee Littleton.
-The Fourth Court of Appeals of Texas ruled that, for purposes of Texas law, Littleton was considered male, and that her marriage to a man was therefore invalid.
+The Fourth Court of Appeals of Texas ruled that, for purposes of Texas law, Littleton is male, and that her marriage to a man was therefore invalid.
 Texas law did not recognize same-sex marriage at the time of the ruling.

 Background

 Christie Lee Cavazos was assigned male at birth, in San Antonio, Texas in 1952.
 She dropped out of school at age 15 and began living as a woman.
 In 1977, Cavazos began taking female hormones and legally changed her first name.
 In 1980, she underwent surgical reassignment and had the requisite state-issued identification changed to female.
 In 1989 Cavazos married Jonathan Mark Littleton in Kentucky, later moving to San Antonio.

 Case

 After Jonathan Littleton's death, Christie Littleton brought a medical malpractice suit against her husband's doctor, Mark Prange.
 The defense attorney argued that the marriage was invalid because Christie was a biological male.
 On appeal, Chief Justice Phil Hardberger relied on the fact that "Texas statutes do not allow same-sex marriages" and that "male chromosomes do not change with either hormonal treatment or sex reassignment surgery" in handing down his judgment that "Christie Littleton is a male.
 As a male, Christie cannot be married to another male.
 Her marriage to Jonathan was invalid, and she cannot bring a cause of action as his surviving spouse."

 The decision made it legal for a cis woman to marry a trans woman who had undergone sex reassignment surgery and transitioned to female as long as the two partners were assigned opposite sexes at birth.